Finoozer/article-one/README.md

 ## Abstract

+In programming, a well written code, means to follow conventions, the use of time efficient algorithms and to structure the code properly.
+These rules can be converted into real life.
+This article provides examples and explanations of how it can and why it should be done.

+## Introduction
-Let's get one thing straight.
-This is not a how-to-be-a-millionaire-in-one-week type of book.
-All this article is, is a summary of values and recommendations, which I observed as being beneficial to my workflow and life in general.
-It's up to you, if you choose to implement all of the advice or just a portion of it.

-Bear in mind, that commandments below are not rules by definition; they are meta-rules, that act as a platform for you to set your own rules.
+Bear in mind, that this is not a how-to-be-a-millionaire-in-a-week type of book.
+It is a summary of values and recommendations, which I observed as being beneficial to my workflow and life in general.
+Some of the commandments below are not rules by definition; they are meta-rules, that act as a platform for you to set your own rules.
+It's up to you to figure out how and if you implement them.

+If I had to sum up the core concept of *Refactoring your life* in one sentence, it would be "*think, before you do*".
+It's so cliché, yet a lot of people don't do it.

 ## Keywords